mitodl/handbook/common-web-app-guide.md

 # Troubleshooting

-#### _[OSX only]_ `docker-compose up` hanging on "Waiting for an IP..." or "Waiting for SSH to be available..."

-These errors can often be solved by powering off the VM in VirtualBox and trying again (docker-machine will automatically restart the VM).
-Open the VirtualBox app, right-click on the machine in the left column, and click Close > Power Off.

 #### `node-sass` error when running the webpack_dev_server.sh script or `yarn install`

 Try running `npm rebuild node-sass`, then running the previous command again.